FrancisTR/Rhythm-Swipe/CONTRIBUTING.md

 # Contribution Instructions

-## Prerequisite

-- You must have Contributor access to this repository.
-Any other Pull Requests received without Contributor access will be taken into consideration based on the nature of the Pull Request.

-## Before contributing, make sure you follow these steps:
+### Before contributing, make sure you follow these steps:

 - Anything added must be pushed in a new branch OR in a Forked repository.
 - In the pull request, make sure to give a description of the changes you made.